How to Get Cat Poop Stains & Smells Out of a Carpet: 4 Practical Options

 These products often take the form of scented crystals or granules and can absorb odors.
 You can place them near pet beds or areas where accidents usually happen.

-It’s an excellent tool if your pet has an accident while they’re alone at home.
-The only downside is that you need to replace them after a certain period.
+Absorbing gels are handy if your pet has an accident while alone at home.
+The only downside is that you must replace them after a certain period.

 Related Read: How To Get Rid of Cat Smell In The House: 5 Practical Options